 Although cruises are available year-round, the best time to go depends on your destination, budget and, of course, vacation schedule.

-- When to Cruise: Late April to May, September to January
+- Best time to go on a cruise: Late April to May and September to January

-You can cruise to the Caribbean any time of year, as nearly every major cruise line sails there.
-Although, the Caribbean’s most bustling time follows vacation schedules, which is not an optimal time for cruise deals, said Colleen McDaniel of CruiseCritic.com.
+You can cruise to the Caribbean any time of year, as nearly every major line sails there.
+However, the traditional vacation season (June to August) is not an optimal time for scoring cruise deals, said Colleen McDaniel, managing editor of CruiseCritic.

-You can also opt for shorter itineraries and closer cruise destinations to increase savings.
+You can also opt for shorter itineraries and choose closer cruise destinations to increase savings.